husonlab/splitstree6/doc/user-manual.md

 The *P Distance* algorithm takes a Characters block as input and produces a Distances block as output.
-It computes the normalized Hamming distance.
+It computes the normalized Hamming editDistance.
 The algorithm has the following options:

 `HandleAmbiguousStates = {Ignore | AverageStates | MatchStates}` -
 choose how to handle ambiguous states (nucleotide data only)